sparkweaver/MyFitnessApp/README.md

 **MyFitnessApp** is a personal project designed to enhance daily fitness routines by providing essential tools tailored for various activities.
 Starting with the basic step counter, the app aims to gradually expand its features to include timers, total distance, personalized user experiences, and comprehensive functionalities for diet and work management.

-A future consideration is the addition of a virtual coach, which will offer encouragement for your fitness goals, enhancing the overall user experience.
+A future consideration is the addition of a virtual coach, who will offer encouragement for fitness goals and enhance the overall user experience.

 ## Features